eastend-street/advertio-weather-app/README.md

 ## More improvements to do
-- Stories for Home component with Mock Service Worker
+- Stories and unit tests for Home component with Mock Service Worker
 - Intergration testing using Cypress